kellyxj/train-scheduler/README.md

 # train-scheduler

-This application is designed to schedule trains
+This application is designed to schedule trains.
+Hosted at https://kellyxj.github.io/train-scheduler/